wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 2.0.0 =
+* Affiliate registration is now independent of the general user registration (affiliates can be allowed to register although not 'Anyone can register')
+* Multisite support

 = 1.3.9 =
 * New shortcode: [affiliates_id] prints the current affiliate's ID when that affiliate is logged in.